UML Getting Started - UML Modeling in Eclipse

 In this section, you are going to build an executable application with the User class.

-2. In the New Java Class window, enter Main as class name and click Finish.
+2. In the New Java Class window, enter Main as the class name and click Finish.

 New Java class

-3. Create a static main method in the Main class that create and instantiate two User objects.
-Set the name and phone number through the setter.
+3. Create a static main method in the Main class that creates and instantiates two User objects.
+Set their name and phone number through the setters.

 Code modified

-4. It would be nice to add into the User class a method to print out its name and phone number.
-Add a public method printInfo() in the User class.
+4. It would be nice to add a method to the User class to print its name and phone number.
+Add a public method printInfo() to the User class.

 Method added

-5. Call printInfo() from the Main class to display the information of created users.
+5. Call printInfo() from the Main class to display the information of the created users.

 Updating the UML Model from Java Code

-You have made some changes in source code, such as the creation of Main class and printInfo() in User class.
-In order to keep the design consistent with your source code, you need to update the UML model from code.
+You have made some changes in the source code, such as creating the Main class and the printInfo() method in the User class.
+To keep the design consistent with your source code, you need to update the UML model from the code.
 Let's do it now.

-1. In the Eclipse toolbar, click on the Update UML Model button.
+1. In the Eclipse toolbar, click the Update UML Model button.

 Update UML model

 2. Open the class diagram.
-The printInfo() method is presented in the User class.
+The printInfo() method is now present in the User class.

 UML class updated

-3. For the Main class, you can find it under the Model Explorer.
-Drag it out and put it below the User class.
+3. You can find the Main class under the Model Explorer.
+Drag it out and place it below the User class on the diagram.

 Class visualized